HussainaDerdiwala/Doctor-Appointment-System/README.md

 * Ensure project folder name is **Project**
 * Database name must be **edoc**
 * GD extension must be enabled for CAPTCHA to work
+* Ensure project runs on local server (XAMPP)
+* All credentials provided are for testing purposes only